Disney Channel (Spain)

-Disney Channel was a Spanish children's terrestrial television channel operated by The Walt Disney Company Spain, a part of The Walt Disney Company Iberia in association with Net TV and the Spanish variant of the American television channel of the same name that was broadcast and aired from 17 April 1998 to 7 January 2025.
+Disney Channel is a Spanish children's pay television channel operated by The Walt Disney Company Spain, a part of The Walt Disney Company Iberia and the Spanish variant of the American television channel of the same name.
+From 2008, it was available on Spanish terrestrial television in association with Net TV, until its departure from Spanish DTT on 7 January 2025.
+The channel relaunched on pay television 1 April 2026, replacing Disney Jr., whose programming moved to a morning programming block called "Disney Jr. en Disney Channel".

-Originally launched as a pay television channel, a timeshift feed of the channel was launched, named Disney Channel +1 in 2001, broadcasting the same but a 1-hour-delay batch of content as the main feed.
-In 2008, it became the first Disney Channel to broadcast free-to-air after being launched on Spain's digital terrestrial television platform nationwide.
-This set a precedent for Disney for the potential launch of the network on free-to-air television on other countries, which was later carried out in Russia, Turkey and Germany.
+Originally launched as a pay television channel, a timeshift feed of the channel, Disney Channel +1, was launched in 2001, broadcasting the main feed but in a one-hour-delay.

-A HD feed of Disney Channel was launched in December 2011, but it was restricted to subscription television providers.
-It only launched on DTT in 2024, after the Spanish government ordered television broadcasters to remove their SD feeds on the platform and exclusively broadcast in HD.
+A HD feed of Disney Channel was launched in December 2011, but it was restricted to subscription television providers until launching on DTT in 2024, after the Spanish government ordered television broadcasters to remove their SD feeds on the platform and exclusively broadcast in HD.